“Every company's greatest assets are its customers, because without customers there is no company.” - Michael LeBoeuf.

 Customer KPIs are incredibly important to your business.
 If you aren’t keeping track of any of the 7 above customer metrics on a regular basis, now is the time to do so.
 You don’t need to track all of these KPIs, and you probably shouldn’t, as you might get overwhelmed over time.
 Because the true value of these KPIs doesn’t come from a one time “snapshot” but rather from examining the trends from quarter to quarter.
+To automate this process it makes sense to take advantage of a professional CRM dashboard.
 At the end of the day, make sure to examine different KPI examples and pick the ones that are most relevant to your core business model, and use that data to improve your customer experience.